andreiw/UefiToolsPkg/Library/StdLibDevConsole/README.md

   via pipe or file.
 - Ignore 0-sized writes.
-- Catch wide writes where StrLen doesn't match buffer size, to catch Proto->OutputString corruption.
+- Catch wide writes where StrLen doesn't match buffer size, to catch `Proto->OutputString` corruption.
 - Remove gMD->StdIo usage (no one cares about it at of 2017 for sure).
-- add the notion of "narrow" aliases nstdin:/nstdout:/nstderr:.
-These are only useful when dealing with redirection (i.e. *never* interactive console), and are useful for dealing with binary data. e.g. to make a perfect copy:
+- add the notion of "narrow" aliases `nstdin:`, `nstdout:` and `nstderr:`.
+  These only function  when dealing with redirection (i.e. *never* interactive console), and are useful for dealing with binary data. e.g. to make a perfect copy.
-  `FS3:\>  cat.efi -o nstdout: nstdin: < hello.efi > out.efi`
-  `FS3:\>  cat.efi nstdin: < hello.efi | cat.efi -o nstdout: > out2.efi`
 - Strip UTF16 BOM tag from narrow StdOut/StdErr.